This is a guest post written by Samer.

-Take responsibility for your own thoughts and feelings, pull up your Big Boy Pants, and never forget this is for the best.
+Take responsibility for your own thoughts and feelings, pull up your britches, and never forget this is for the best.
 I promise.
-Your mission is to prosper without her; to be independent.
-The way you handle this emotional scar will determine if it’s a bad-ass battle wound or a permanent emotional deformity.
+Your mission is to prosper without him or her; to be independent.
+The way you handle this emotional scar will determine if it’s becomes a great personal story of overcoming adversity or a permanent emotional deformity.

 Antoine de Saint-Exúpery said in Wind, Sand, and Stars: “What saves a man is to take a step.
 Then another step.
 It is always the same step, but you have to take it.”
 So let’s take the next few steps together:

-- Accept It.
+1. Accept It.
 It’s over, man.
-She’s gone.
+They’re gone.
 This is the hardest part for me.
-Even if she comes back, do you really want a girl who rejected you?
-You should never accept a girl who doubts your potential as a boyfriend.
+Even if she comes back, do I really want a girl who rejected me?
+You should never accept someone who doesn’t want to be your partner.
 If Eva Longoria doesn’t see my potential, she’s not right for me.
 It’s that simple.
-If they dumped you for shit you need to clean out of your life, then you need to fix them independent of anybody else.
+If they dumped you for shit you need to clean out of your life, then you need to fix it not for them, but for yourself.

 Every time I catch myself thinking about her, I repeat out loud: “Neediness leaving the body.”
 Don’t wallow over your loss.
-Be thankful for the good times you shared, and use it as motivation to find the next girl!
-Your worth has nothing to do with her approval of you.
-If you think about it, we don’t really miss her, we miss the idea of her.
-We miss a lost wax casting of her; we don’t miss her as much as we miss her effect on us.
+Be thankful for the good times you shared, and use it as motivation to find the next one!
+Your worth has nothing to do with their approval of you.
+If you think about it, we don’t really miss them, we miss the idea of them.
+We miss a lost wax casting of them; we don’t miss them as much as we miss their effect on us.
 We miss being with someone who is attractive, smart, funny, and likes us.
 But guess what?
-That’s not her anymore.
-The irony is, if we ever end up with her again, it can only be because we prospered without her.
+That’s not them anymore.
+The irony is, if we ever end up with them again, it can only be because we prospered without them.